Complaints of child abuse, sexual assault plague youth psychiatric facility

 Less than a year and a half after Northwest Academy was closed, Never Give Up began facing lawsuits alleging that patients were sexually assaulted by staff and other patients.
 Three of the lawsuits are still active in Nye County.

-Patricia Daehnke, an attorney representing Never Give Up, did not respond to requests for comment on the lawsuits.
+Patricia Daehnke, an attorney representing Never Give Up, said in an email Saturday that the center “is disputing the allegations in each of those lawsuits.”

 One lawsuit alleged that a 14-year-old girl was sexually assaulted by a staff member in September 2019, and that Never Give Up failed to notify the Nye County Sheriff’s Office when the girl first reported the alleged assault.
 Court records show that the facility filed an answer to the complaint in June 2021.